were fishermen. Jesus said to them,

 The vivid narratives of this week's gospel are packed with stories of Jesus' entering into the lives of real people and touching them in extraordinary ways.
 These are not far away stories, but ones that have a real meaning for us.
 This is a week of invitation from Jesus to us, with two invitations for us to ponder in our hearts this week.

 Jesus encounters Levi, a Jewish tax collector.
-Because of his profession, he was probably wealthy but he had humiliated his family and made himself a pariah to most of those around him.
-Jesus' response to this “outcast” was to invite him to be one of his closest disciples - and to dine at his house.
+Because of his profession, he was probably wealthy but he has humiliated his family and made himself a pariah to most of those around him.
+Jesus' response to this "outcast" was to invite him to be one of his closest disciples - and to dine at his house.

 In our own lives we may find a loneliness or separation from people in our family or others in our lives.
 We have parts of our lives that are dark and embarrassing and seem unchangeable.
 It is into this very darkness and discomfort that Jesus extends the same invitation to us - "Follow me."
 This clear and personal call to us is from Jesus who already knows us and our failings and yet asks us to be with him.
 We can hear this invitation more clearly if we can be touched with awareness of our own failings and understand more deeply how much we need a savior in our lives.
 It is then that our hearts open to accept this invitation.